neondatabase/website/content/docs/guides/liquibase.md

 ## Create a database schema change

-Now you can start to make database changes by creating your first changeset in your `dbchangelog.xml` changelog:
+Now, you can start to make database changes by creating your first changeset:

-1. Create a `dbchangelog.xml` file:
+1. Create a changelog file:

 ```bash
 cd ~/liquibase